What is the Hong Kong Dividend Stock Screener, what does it do?

 - Is that going to continue?
 Or do you see the business becoming obsolete?

-- What are the interim reports, if any, saying?
+- What are the interim reports, saying?

 - Are there investments done in other companies that might bring the company down?